nakhli/rack-defense/README.md

 ### Examples

-Allow only a whitelist of ips for a given path:
+Allow only a whitelist of IPs for a given path:

 ```ruby
 Rack::Defense.setup do |config|